Lawn Clippings Are Full Of Natural Nutrients

 A lawn thatch layer which is full of old grass clippings is just like a sponge sitting inside a lawn.
 As the sponge fills up with and holds onto water for long periods of time, this also creates the perfect breeding grounds for a massive outbreak of lawn diseases.

 And finally, a thatch layer filled with long grass clippings will require far more frequent lawn de-thatching, which can be expensive, is not environmentally friendly if avoidable, and is often avoidable by good lawn care practices.

 If you've got a faster growing lawn type and don't want to be mowing so frequently in order to keep the clippings as short as possible, then a balance may need to be reached between catching and mulching the lawn clippings back into the lawn.

 In these cases the best option may be to leave the lawn to reach a height that you are comfortable with (but not too long), and then to only recycle the lawn clippings at every second or third lawn mowing, and catch the clippings for the compost pile at all other mowings.

 This way, the lawn receives the benefits of the Nitrogen and nutrients from the clippings, but also has a little while longer to break down the clippings in-between mulching lawn mowings.

-If you've recently applied any type of lawn pesticides, fungicides or herbicides, then do not recycle grass clippings for at least three more mowings after applying these product to the lawn - also do not add these clippings to the compost pile either - they must be placed in the rubbish bin.
+If you've recently applied any type of lawn pesticides, fungicides or herbicides, then do not recycle grass clippings for at least three more mowings after applying these products to the lawn - also do not add these clippings to the compost pile either - they must be placed in the rubbish bin.